BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Branding.md

 away from craft and towards storytelling

+ Low cost access  Low cost access to AI editorial tools will mean that the general quality of books will improve.
+Writers will be able to receive better and cheaper editorial support, plus help with the way in which they write.
+It will shift the focus away from craft and towards story telling.
+This will, in turn, result in better reviews and more readers.
+This boost in sales will be matched with a reduction in pre-production costs making self-publishing an increasingly viable option for writers. to AI editorial tools will mean that the general quality of books will improve.
+Writers will be able to receive better and cheaper editorial support, plus help with the way in which they write.
+It will shift the focus away from craft and towards story telling.
+This will, in turn, result in better reviews and more readers.
+This boost in sales will be matched with a reduction in pre-production costs making self-publishing an increasingly viable option for writers.

 ## Branding Style
 To create a cohesive visual identity for a rebel archetype company serving writers, using the modified Harley-Davidson palette, here are the colors with their corresponding HEX codes, explanations of their usage, and indications of their relative importance: